whyvez/auth0-angular/examples/delegation-token/README.md

 # Token Delegation Example

-This example show Angularjs client side authentication + server side authentication to two different Applications.
-A delegation token is requested in order to communicate with the second API.
+This example show Angularjs client side authentication + server side authentication to two different APIs.
+A delegation token is requested in order to communicate with the secondary API.

 In order to run the example, in this current folder and run:
 ```sh